Laragear/SubscriptionsDemo/README.md

 Plan::called('Premium')->monthly()->limitedTo(10));
 ```

-By default, plans will be always subscribable as long there is free slots.
-You can disable freeing slots with `permanentlyLimitedTo()`.
-Even if subscriber drops from the Plan, nobody will be able to subscribe to it once all slots were taken.
+By default, a Plan will be always subscribable as long there is slots available.
+A slot is freed when its Subscription is no longer active.
+You may disable freeing slots with `permanentlyLimitedTo()`: even if a Subscription is cancelled, nobody will be able to subscribe to it once all slots were taken.

 ```php
 use Laragear\Subscriptions\Facades\Plan;